rivm-syso/SBooScripts/vignettes/x.-Solver-use.md

 (i.e. Regional, Continental) and for each species (U, S, A, P) when the system has reached an equilibrium.

-There are two ways to use the steady state solver: deterministically (solve once with one set of emissions and one set of substance variables), or probabilistically (solve multiple times, once for each run with uncertain substance variables and optionally uncertain emissions).
+There are two ways to use the steady state solver: deterministic (solve once with one set of emissions and one set of substance variables), or probabilistic (solve multiple times, once for each run with uncertain substance variables and optionally uncertain emissions).

 ### Use the steady state solver deterministically

-We already initialized the simplest version of the World in the previous chunk.
-This means the World was initialized for ‘default substance’, which behaves as a molecule.
+We already initialized the World in the previous chunk.
+This is not done for a specific substances, the World was initialized for a ‘default substance’, which behaves as a molecule.

-As we will not vary any substance variables when using the deterministic steady state solver, we only need to make a dataframe containing the emissions for 1 or more compartments.
-This dataframe should contain two
-columns: - ‘Abbr’, which contains the abbreviations for the compartments - ‘Emis’, which contains the emissions to the compartments, in kg/s.
+As we will not vary any substance variables when using the deterministic steady state solver, we only need to make a dataframe containing the emissions for 1 or more emission compartments.
+This dataframe should contain two columns: - ‘Abbr’, which contains the abbreviations for the compartments - ‘Emis’, which contains the emissions to the compartments, in kg/s.